Zen Cart Review

 - Attributes: List attributes (product options) for your products.
 Have those attributes appear as drop-downs, checkboxes, or radio buttons.
 Set different prices for different attributes.

 - Image/Color Swatches For Attributes: Show customers what all of those different product attributes look like.

 - Digital Products: Sell downloadable products.

-- Custom Text Features: Let customers enter their own custom text for monogrammed products.
-Charge per word or per letter.
+- Custom Text Features: Let customers enter their custom text for monogrammed products and either charge per word or per letter.

-- Shipping Options: Enter your own shipping options or integrate with major carriers (like USPS or UPS) for real-time shipping rates.
+- Shipping Options: Enter your shipping options or integrate with major carriers (such as USPS or UPS) for real-time shipping rates.

 - Shipping Estimator: Give customers a good idea of shipping costs before checkout.